 MANAGEMENT & ADMINISTRATIVE ASSESSMENTS: The WSU Foundation contracts with Kaspick & Company for asset management and administration of its planned gift assets.
 These planned gift assets include Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts, and Donor Advised Funds.
 The assessments for WSU Foundation and Kaspick & Company’s service are charged to the appropriate trust or annuity pool directly.
 Assessments for Donor Advised Funds (DAFs) are negotiable.
 Assessments are charged against the gift annuity pool or trust/DAF principal, respectively.
 Kaspick & Company invests in mutual funds, and the mutual fund expense ratios are a separate assessment charged to the gift annuity pool or trust/DAF principal.

-CLOSING ASSESSMENT: A one-time 3% assessment is taken from each estate distribution, distributions from life insurance, and retirement plans, as well as bank and brokerage or other accounts with financial organizations.
+CLOSING ASSESSMENT: NOTE: Effective July 1, 2017, the closing assessment will be abolished.
+A one-time 3% assessment is taken from each estate distribution, distributions from life insurance, and retirement plans, as well as bank and brokerage or other accounts with financial organizations.
 This assessment also applies at the termination of Charitable Remainder Trusts and Gift Annuities whether terminated voluntarily by the income beneficiary, per trust language, or at the death of the last income beneficiary.